miguelangel/gQuant/.github/PULL_REQUEST_TEMPLATE.md

 <!--

-Thank you for contributing to cuDF :)
+Thank you for contributing to gQuant :)

 Here are some guidelines to help the review process go smoothly.